DecodingRaphael/unraphael/README.md

 # Unraphael

 **Unraphael** is a digital workflow tool that uses computer vision to unravel the artistic practice of Raphael (Raffaello Sanzio, 1483-1520), while providing new digital approaches for the study of artistic practice in art history.
 Dozens of faithful reproductions survive of Raphael's paintings, attesting to the lucrative practice of serial production of paintings within the artist's workshop and to the lasting demand for the master's designs.

-This tool aims to provide new insights into Raphael's working methods through new digital approaches for the study of artistic practice in art history.
+**Unraphael** provides a flexible and easy-to-use GUI to inspect and assess the structural similarity of figure-outlines in images.
+Photographs of paintings are used as input for the application.

+While **Unraphael** was made for art historians and researchers in the humanities to study the artistic practices of and the process of making copies of paintings, the functionality of **Unraphael** extends well beyond the study of Raphael's paintings and can be used for a wide range of applications in the digital humanities and beyond.

+Features:
+- Image preprocessing
+- Background removal
+- Image alignment
+- Image clustering based on structural similarity

 To install: